EthanCai/programming-learning-notes/README.md

 - [Fluent Assertions](https://github.com/dennisdoomen/fluentassertions) - A set of .NET extension methods that allow you to more naturally specify the expected outcome of a TDD or BDD-style test
 - [NSubstitute](http://nsubstitute.github.io/) - A friendly substitute for .NET mocking frameworks
 - [NBuilder](https://github.com/garethdown44/nbuilder) - Rapid generation of test objects
-- [Fuchu](https://github.com/mausch/Fuchu) - A unit-testing library for F# with tests-as-values which makes DSLs extemely easy to create.

 ## Database Testing